How Becoming Vegan Almost Killed Me!

 Ok, maybe the title is a little extreme, but it's not far off from what almost happened to me.

-I’ve always been fascinated with nutrition, supplements, weight training, exercise, and all things fitness.
-I grew up playing soccer, learning many martial arts styles, and casually participated in many outdoor sports, such as skiing.
+I've always been fascinated with nutrition, supplements, weight training, exercise, and all things fitness.
+I grew up playing soccer, learning many martial arts styles, and participating in many outdoor sports, such as skiing.

 Back when I used to drink, it only took a few drinks to get me pretty drunk.
 My body and mind have always been hypersensitive.

 Fast-forward to my late 30's, and shit hit the fan.
 I lost my Dad to cancer that took his life within a year, and I was going through a nasty custody battle to fight for my daughter.

 I was stressed to the max, to say the least.
 Knowing and studying nutrition, I knew that the best way to offset the shooting cortisol through my body was going to be through proper nutrition.

 So, it began...